 Sometimes when the cuttings are quite long and heavy, you’ll have a difficult time keeping it in the soil.
 If this happens then you just need to use plant ties to keep it in the soil.

 That’s it – your Burro’s Tail propagation is complete.
 Now all you need to do is resume usual care and keep an eye on your new plant to spot any signs of unhappiness.
-With the right care and environment, your new Burro’s Tail will soon be long enough to propagate again!
+With the right care and environment, your new plant will soon be long enough to take cuttings from!

 How to propagate a Burro’s Tail using single leaf cutting

 Whilst this method can take quite a while to actually create new plants, it’s a great one to try as you can do it with just a few single leaves.
 We recommend trying about 5-10 individual leaves at the same time to give you the best chance of success.

 You’ll want to start by collecting a few leaves from your healthy plant.
 You can simply snap these off with your fingers, but if you want to be a little more accurate we advise using some small scissors or shears.
 It can often happen that leaves naturally fall off your Burro’s Tail.
 You can use these leaves if they look healthy, just avoid any that are dry, shrivelled or faded in colour.